 • Improved access to WASH services help to address the complex and multi-dimensional nature of poverty and vulnerability for PwDs.

-• Inclusive WASH services can help to reduce Neglected Tropical Diseases, including diarrhoea, typhoid, amibia, malaria and can improve livelihoods and lives of PwDs in the Rwandan society.
+• Inclusive WASH services can help to reduce Neglected Tropical Diseases, including diarrhea, typhoid, amibia, malaria and can improve livelihoods and lives of PwDs in the Rwandan society.

-• Where marginalised populations are excluded from services, costly alternatives absorb funds which poor people could otherwise use for productive activities and savings, so PwDs are likely to be affected by endless poverty.
+• Where marginalized populations are excluded from services, costly alternatives absorb funds that poor people could otherwise use for productive activities and savings, so PwDs are likely to be affected by endless poverty.

 Our Current Action

 • UPHLS developed IEC handouts (posters, deliverables, banners, flyers, etc.) for enabling the Rwandan community to better understand the inclusion and access of persons with disabilities to WASH services.
-Outreach programmes on WASH campaigns and dissemination of key information (for instance management of the menstruation period, adaptation of WASH services, use of inclusive WASH services, to name only few) should be reinforced.
+Outreach programs on WASH campaigns and dissemination of key information (i.e. management of the menstruation period, the adaptation of WASH services, use of inclusive WASH services, ect.) should be reinforced.

-• Technical support to review standards and benchmarks to fit the needs of PwDs in the local context, based on ISO.
-For example, child and little people sized toilet, accessible ramps, toilet grab bars, transportable jerry cans, pans, basins, etc.
+• Technical support to review standards and benchmarks to fit the needs of PwDs in the local context, based on ISO needs to be implemented.
+For example, child and little people sized toilets, accessible ramps, toilet grab bars, transportable jerry cans, pans, basins, etc.

-• UPHLS to promote Holistic and Integrated approaches to promoting inclusive WASH services for persons with disabilities (health, education, HIV care, AIDS treatment, gender equality and environment) and help overcome cultural taboos around.
+• UPHLS promotes Holistic and Integrated approaches to promoting inclusive WASH services for persons with disabilities (health, education, HIV care, AIDS treatment, gender equality, and environment) and help overcome cultural taboos around.